joneavila/dissatisfaction-models/README.md

   (`\`) with forward slashes (`/`) in path strings.
 This means the code is not currently compatible with Windows machines.
 Try making the code compatible for all systems.
+- [ ] Add documentation for remaining key files, or indicate which files need updating since August 11, 2021.